The amazing benefits of green tea

 Whether you use a tea infuser or strain with a strainer to another cup, the tea tastes as good as it is.
 Make sure to brew or steep for the right amount of time with the right temperature and voila!
 Your healthy cup of green tea is ready.

 If you think, drinking green tea is boring then try exploring the varied range of flavours available in the market.
-From lemon, to ginger, honey, jasmine, lemon grass and the list goes on.
+From lemon to ginger, honey, jasmine, lemongrass and the list goes on.
 If you find it a little bitter for your taste buds, you can add a spoon of organic honey or cinnamon powder to cut the calories.
 To get the best out of your green tea, you must know how to drink your green tea.
 Enjoy your tea sip by sip, and don’t leave it too long as it might ruin the property of your green tea.

 Well, these are the tips for a hot cup of green tea, if you are in for summer refreshers, you can try iced green tea as well.
 Get your hot brew prepared as usual and let it cool down.
 Once the green tea is at room temperature shift it to the refrigerator till it is cold.
 Pour into a tall glass, add some lemon juice and ice cubes and a dash of mint.
-Your iced green tea on the rocks is ready to sip in!
+Your iced green tea on the rocks is ready to ship in!
 Happy Summers!
 For more interesting facts on green tea, keep looking for this space.